mlstyszynski/techfest2019/README.md

  - L3 inter-vni communication should be symmetric and take place only at the leafs
  - L2 VXLAN gateway for BMS1 to VM2 (on compute-server-3) should allow to communicate between the BMS1 and the VM2 using the same subnet

-The L1-task20 is introducing the **Edge Routed Bridging Overlay** architecture using the IP anycast IRB approach and the inter-POD EVPN route T5.
 ### Lab environment

 The  environment is composed of the following vqfx nodes: